ckeditor/ckeditor4/tests/plugins/font/manual/reapplystyles.md

 ## Scenario 1

-1. Place caret on the beginning of the text.
+1. Place caret at the beginning of the text.
 1. Change font family using Font dropdown.
 1. Type something.